 CORONAVIRUS DEATH TOLL IN INDIA

 Coronavirus masks are now established as an effective defense against this low mortality rate disease.
 The Indian death toll unfortunately rose very fast due to the 2nd wave of infections.
+Now, the 3rd wave has also set in with the Omicron variant.
 Of all the deaths worldwide, maximum deaths have been in USA.
 Hubei, the capital of Wuhan was the epicenter of this disease.
-4,045,084 people have died as of date.
+5,502,890 people have died as of date.
 The count of dead and the infected in India is only behind USA now.

 COUNTRY-WISE CORONAVIRUS DEATH TOLL AND CASES